SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/setup.md

 You can learn more about [B2C Commerce On-Demand Sandboxes](https://sfb2csa.link/trailhead/ods) and [Salesforce DX](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_app_dev) on Trailhead.

 ### Our Deployment Tooling Leverages Node.js
 Node.js is a requirement for SFCC-CI and SFDX.
 It is also a requirement for our CLI / Deployment Tooling.
-We require Node.js v15.2.1 (or similar) -- and the [Readme.md](https://sfb2csa.link/b2c-crm-sync/readme) contains guidance on how to use [nvm to setup multiple versions of node.js](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#nodejs-setup-instructions).
+We require Node.js v15.2.1 (or similar) -- and the [Readme.md](https://sfb2csa.link/b2c-crm-sync/readme) contains guidance on how to use [nvm to set up multiple versions of node.js](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#nodejs-setup-instructions).
 We **strongly recommend** using nvm to manage your node.js environment(s).

 ### The Deployment is Governed by Your .env File
 We leverage the [dotenv](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) node.js library to centralize the configuration details for each environment.
 You can view a [sample of the .env](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/sample.env) file in our repository.